CTVA

 General William Westmoreland (cameo)

---Roy Clark - "Foggy Mountain Breakdown" (on banjo)
+--Roy Clark (playing banjo) - "Foggy Mountain Breakdown."

---Peter Gennero ("This is the Army" dance routine)
+--Peter Gennaro (dancer/choreographer) - "This is the Army" dance routine.

 Military talent:

---Staff Sergeant Richard Martin (harmonica player from Kelly AFB, Texas) - "St.
+--Air Force S. Sgt.
+Richard D. Martin (harmonica virtuoso from Kelly AFB, Texas) - "St. Louis Blues."

---Old Guard Fife and Drum Corp (from Fort Myer)
+--The Old Guard Fife and Drum Corps (from Fort Myer, VA)

 --The United States Army Drill Team